brettalanmeyer/ping-pong/README.md

 * Have a player show page where the image can be large and have additional information about the player
 * Add title to all links
 * Make nines so that the same players aren't on the same side for each new game
-* Filter previous matches by opponent player as well
-* Link to previous games filtered by playerId and matchType from player-leaderboard pages
 * Buttons for next game and undo on nines still show up after undo with button
 * Add avatars to skype messages as base 64 encoded
 * Move avatars on nines when moving players when down to 2